substrate-system/frost/README.md

 ### Distributed Threshold Signing

-Collaboratively sign a message.
-The final signature reveals only that the threshold was met, not *who* signed.
+Collaboratively sign a message. **The final signature reveals only that the** **threshold was met**.
+It does not reveal _who_ signed.
 It is cryptographically impossible to determine which participants signed.

 ```ts
 import {